home-assistant/home-assistant.io/source/_integrations/cisco_webex_teams.markdown

 To use this notification platform you will need an app (bot) token.
 To obtain a token visit [Cisco Webex for Developers](https://developer.webex.com/).
 * Detailed instructions can be found in the section titled **Creating a Webex Teams Bot** on the [Webex Teams bot documentation](https://developer.webex.com/docs/bots).

-You also need to specify the `room_id` that you wish to post messages into.
+You also need to specify the `room_id` or an `email` address of a single user that you wish to post messages into.
 The `room_id` can be found in one of two ways:

 1. Logging in at [Cisco Webex for Developers](https://developer.webex.com/) and navigate to `Documentation`>`API Reference`>`Messages` and select List Messages, or
 2. Log into the web client at [teams.webex.com](https://teams.webex.com/),